lmiller1990/vue-testing-handbook/src/computed-properties.md

 ## Testing Computed Properties

-Testing methods and computed are especially simple, since they are just plain old JavaScript functions.
-The only real difference is computed properties do not take arguments.
+Testing computed properties are especially simple, since they are just plain old JavaScript functions.

 Let's start with looking at two different ways to test a `computed` property.
 We will develop a `<NumberRenderer>` component, that renders either odd or even numbers, based on a `numbers` computed property.

 ### Writing the test

 The `<NumberRenderer>` component will receive an `even` prop, that is a boolean.
-If `true`, the component should render 2, 4, 6, 8, and 10.
-If `false`, it sohuld render 1, 3, 5, 7 and 9.
+If `even` is `true`, the component should render 2, 4, 6, and 8.
+If `false`, it should render 1, 3, 5, 7 and 9.
 The list of values will be calculated in a `computed` property called `numbers`.

 ### Testing by rendering the value